Encompass Health (EHC)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Fortunately, Encompass Health’s ROIC averaged 3.2 percentage point increases over the last few years.
-This is a good sign, and if its returns keep rising, there’s a chance it could evolve into an investable business.
+Uneventfully, Encompass Health’s ROIC has stayed the same over the last few years.
+Given the company’s underwhelming financial performance in other areas, we’d like to see its returns improve before recommending the stock.

 11. Balance Sheet Assessment

-12. Key Takeaways from Encompass Health’s Q1 Results
+12. Key Takeaways from Encompass Health’s Q3 Results

-We enjoyed seeing Encompass Health beat analysts’ full-year EPS guidance expectations this quarter.
-We were also glad both its revenue and EPS outperformed Wall Street’s estimates.
-Overall, we think this was a decent quarter with some key metrics above expectations.
-The stock traded up 2.5% to $103.95 immediately after reporting.
+It was good to see Encompass Health narrowly top analysts’ full-year EPS guidance expectations this quarter.
+We were also glad its EPS outperformed Wall Street’s estimates.
+On the other hand, its same-store sales slightly missed and its revenue was in line with Wall Street’s estimates.
+Overall, this was a softer quarter.
+The stock traded down 6.6% to $117.40 immediately following the results.

 13. Is Now The Time To Buy Encompass Health?